“Pocket Change” x MANDO SAENZ

 Mando Saenz has made a career out of watching people, haunting places, and asking questions.
-Studebaker, his third studio album, is a snapshot of an artist who has grown not only comfortable, but also confident in who he is and the value of what he has to say.
-Recorded in sessions that began late last fall and spilled over into early 2013, Studebaker is a 12-song deep trek, the longest of any of Saenz’s albums thus far, propelled by his self-deprecating wit, careful observation, and empathetic ability to make heroes out of outcasts.
+Studebaker, his third studio album released June 4, 2013 by Carnival Recording Company, is propelled by his self-deprecating wit, careful observation, and empathetic ability to make heroes out of outcasts.
+Recorded in sessions that began late last fall and spilled over into early 2013, Studebaker is a 12-song deep trek, the longest of any of Saenz’s albums thus far.

 Mark Nevers (Lambchop, Bobby Bare, Jr., Andrew Bird) produced Studebaker in his home studio, Beech House Recording, in Nashville.
 Nevers helped Saenz assemble an ace core cast of players, while Saenz also called on friends including Kenny Vaughan, Pete Finney, Jedd Hughes, Kim Richey, and Bobby Bare, Jr. for cameos.
 The studio environment was raw and relaxed, prompting Saenz to feel both reinvigorated and nostalgic.
 “I felt like I was back in Houston or somewhere in Texas, where I recorded my first album,” he says.
 “It felt far away from Nashville.
 I’m not knocking Nashville.
 It was just a nice change for me.”